AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-work-with-versions.md

     * All lines indicate published versions.
       When a page is activated, a new line starts.
 Every time the document is edited a new color appears.
-      In the example below, the red line indicates that the page was edited during the timeframe of the initial green version and the yellow line indicates that the page was edited sometime during the red version and so on.
+      In the example below, the red line indicates that the page was edited during the timeframe of the initial green version.
+The yellow line indicates that the page was edited sometime during the red version and so on.

    ![chlimage_1-79](assets/chlimage_1-79.png)

 1. Click:

     1. **Go** to show the content of the published page at the selected time.
-    1. When showing that content then use **Exit Timewarp** to exit and return to the current author page.
+    1. When showing that content, use **Exit Timewarp** to exit and return to the current author page.

 ### Timewarp Limitations {#timewarp-limitations}

 Timewarp makes a best effort to reproduce a page at a selected point in time.
 However because of the complexities of the continuous authoring of content in AEM, this is not always possible.
 These limitations should be kept in mind as you use Timewarp.

-* **Timewarp works based on published pages** - Timewarp will only work fully if you have previously published the page.
-If not, timewarp will show the current page on the author environment.
+* **Timewarp works based on published pages** - Timewarp only works fully if you have previously published the page.
+If not, Timewarp shows the current page on the author environment.
-* **Timewarp uses page versions** - If you navigate to a page that has been removed/deleted from the repository it will be rendered properly if old versions of the page are still available in the repository.
+* **Timewarp uses page versions** - If you navigate to a page that has been removed/deleted from the repository it is rendered properly if old versions of the page are still available in the repository.
 * **Removed versions affect Timewarp** - If versions are removed from the repository then Timewarp cannot show the correct view.

 * **Timewarp is read-only** - You cannot edit the old version of the page.
 It is only available for viewing.
-If you want to restore the older version, you do that manually using [restore](#main-pars-title-1).
+If you want to restore the older version, you can do that manually using [restore](#main-pars-title-1).

-* **Timewarp is only based on page content** - If elements (such as code, css, and image assets) for rendering the website have changed, the view differs from what it originally was, as those items are not versioned in the repository.
+* **Timewarp is only based on page content** - If elements&ndash;such as code, css, and image assets&ndash;for rendering the website have changed, the view differs from what it was originally.
+The reason is because those items are not versioned in the repository.

 >[!CAUTION]
 >